saracor/SplashFishBot/README.md

 Use your own bobber images for detection.
 See Usage section.
 ```

-Other sounds disturbing sound recognition?
+Other application sounds disturbing sound detection?
 ```
-Mute other apps via your operating system's sound settings.
+See Usage section for using a virtual audio device.
 ```